 Microsoft Tackles Macro Malware

 Microsoft is making it harder for scammers to distribute ransomware and other malware through Office documents.
-However, the tighter block on virtual basic macros running by default may frustrate some users.
+However, the tighter block on visual basic macros running by default may frustrate some users.

 A macro is a way of reducing a series of instructions to a single instruction, while VBA (visual basic language) is a way of handling macros in Microsoft programs.
 It's often used for frequently performed tasks.